 - Add testimonials as they convey social relevance and more credibility.

 - If you are interested in positioning for a specific city, include the name of the city in the title and description of the page.
-For example: Clínica Sorriso, the best dentists in São Paulo.
+For example: Clínica Sorriso, the best dentist in São Paulo.

-- Have a responsive website: with the increase in mobile searches, technological advances and the use of smartphones, more and more local searches are made through mobile devices.
+- Have a responsive website: with the increase in mobile searches, technological advances, and the use of smartphones, more and more local searches are made through mobile devices.
 That’s why it’s extremely important that your website is responsive.

-Be sure to check out the article How to do an On-page SEO optimization and improve your organic results.
+Be sure to check out the article How to do On-page SEO optimization and improve your organic results.

 2. Produce local content